keep-network/tbtc-v2/typescript/api-reference/classes/ArbitrumL2BitcoinDepositor.md

-# Class: EthereumL1BitcoinDepositor
+# Class: ArbitrumL2BitcoinDepositor

-Implementation of the Ethereum L1BitcoinDepositor handle.
-It can be constructed for each supported L2 chain.
+Implementation of the Arbitrum L2BitcoinDepositor handle.

 **`See`**